I understand the true value of doing business with people over a long period of time and the importance of developing strong partnerships.

 I’m one of the founders of the Anti-Bullying Centre Line in the Sand initiative and am a regular media commentator on the subject of bullying.

-Over the past couple of years, I’ve done more and more work in association with Niki Schuck—a person who I regard most highly as a colleague and friend.
+Over the past eight years I’ve done more and more work in association with NSPR—a team who I regard most highly as colleagues and friends.

 What else you should know about Dwight